splitfeed/android-market-badge/readme.txt

 2. QR code for the WordPress client for Android

 == Changelog ==

+= 0.7.4 =
+* Reverted lowercase change since some apps seem to be case sensitive after all

 = 0.7.3 =
 * All pnames are now sent as lowercase to make searches easier.
 Market seems to be case sensitive, but since all pnames are lowercase